nahom-d54/spam_detection/README.md

    - `SMTP_HOST` and `SMTP_PORT` - Your SMTP server details
    - `JWT_SECRET_KEY` - Generate with: `python -c "import secrets; print(secrets.token_urlsafe(32))"`
    - `FERNET_KEY` - Generate with: `python -c "from cryptography.fernet import Fernet; print(Fernet.generate_key().decode())"`

+Note: The API limits registration password length to a maximum of 256 characters to avoid hashing and resource issues.
+If you have a very long password, shorten it or switch to a passphrase that meets this limit.

 ### Running with Docker (Recommended)